Table of Contents

 - 9 Conclusion

 It’s no secret that PPC advertising can be a pretty effective tool to help you attain more sales.
 But for better performance, it’s crucial to complement your Amazon PPC strategy with a higher conversion rate of your customers into reviewers.
-This is where SageMailer comes in, a highly efficient and reliable Amazon PPC tool.
+It is where SageMailer comes in, a highly efficient and reliable Amazon PPC tool.
 SageMailer only takes a few minutes to set up, and you can capitalize on all PPC sales and have an opportunity to turn your buyers into reviewers.

-If you ask most successful Amazon sellers what constitutes their top 3 success tools, Amazon PPC is definitely one of them.
+If you ask most successful Amazon sellers what constitutes their top 3 success tools, Amazon PPC is one of them.